jonasbkarlsson/ev_smart_charging/README.md

 ## Installation

 ### HACS
-1. In Home Assistant go to "HACS" -> "Integrations".
+1. In Home Assistant go to HACS -> Integrations.
 Click on the three dots in the upper-right corner and select "Custom repositories".
 Paste [ev_smart_charging] into the Repository field.
-In "Category" select "Integration".
-Click on "ADD".
+In Category select Integration.
+Click on ADD.
-2. In Home Assistant go to "HACS" -> "Integrations".
+2. In Home Assistant go to HACS -> Integrations.
 Click on "+ Explore & Download Repositories" and search for "EV Smart Charging".
-3. In Home Assistant go to "Settings" -> "Devices & Services" -> "Integrations" click "+ Add integration" and search for "EV Smart Charging".
+3. In Home Assistant go to Settings -> Devices & Services -> Integrations.
+Click on "+ Add integration" and search for "EV Smart Charging".

 ### Manual